HugheZ/quick-portfolio/ML_page.md

 ## Expectus, a Joustus AI
-Under development, a team I am on is implementing Joustus, a card minigame from Yacht Club Game's Shovel Knight: King of Cards game.
-Since a deck and hand game structure removes the perfect information requirement for minimax, we will be using expectiminimax, a minimax implementation for nondeterministic games.
-We will be implementing this strategy for the basic single-arrow push cards and  3x3 board structure for simplicity.
-This will be a unity-developed game, supporting player-vs-AI, player-vs-player, and AI-vs-AI games, uploaded to github once complete.
+Expectus is an AI implemented to play Joustus, a card minigame from Yacht Club Game's Shovel Knight: King of Cards.
+Since a deck and hand game structure removes the perfect information requirement for minimax, we used expectiminimax, a minimax implementation for nondeterministic games.
+This AI currently forms a strategy for the basic single-arrow push cards and 3x3 board structure.
+The AI runs on top of a basic unity version of Joustus and supports player-vs-AI, player-vs-player, and AI-vs-AI games.

+Additionally, implementing alpha-beta pruning saw a drastic reduction in time despite only being able to calculate out to 5-ply games (including chance nodes as a ply).
+This culminated in a 30x faster response speed than without pruning.

+Once the semester is over, this will be uploaded to GitHub for reference. uploaded to github once complete.